On the Architectural component tab, you will find a set of tools for adding additional levels to create multi-story buildings:

 Move the cursor to the desired depth, or type in an exact value in the property box.
 Click to confirm.

-- Click to place the center of the circular level.
+- Click to place the centre of the circular level.
 Start moving the cursor in any direction to increase or decrease the radius, or type in an exact value in the properties box.
 Click to confirm.

 Move the cursor in any direction and click once each time you want to add a point to the custom level.

-- Connect the end point to close the shape.
-The end point and the first point must meet exactly to complete drawing the level.
+- Connect the endpoint to close the shape.
+The endpoint and the first point must meet exactly to complete drawing the level.

 The tools in the Add level(s) section are different from the Custom Shape tools found in the Tools component tab.
 Components will place on top of a level but will not recognize a custom shape as a surface.
 Another difference is that you can control the visibility of a level and all objects on it.
 However, some tools can cross over between the two: Place wall on edge, Add point, Switch straight to curved, and Slice shape.
 Using the slice shape tool will convert the level into a regular custom shape which will remove all categorization and snapping functionality from it.

 To create a cutout in a level, follow these steps:

 - Left-click one of the Add level tools (Rectangle, Circle, or Custom) and move your cursor into the drawing.

 - In the green Quick Properties box, check the box for Cutout, then select which level you want to place a cutout in.